 NCCR Chemical Biology’s vision is to develop novel chemical tools and pursue innovative techniques based on small molecules and proteins to obtain new information about cellular processes and control them in situ.
 The new tools are applicable to various biological phenomena like visualising the activity of selected proteins during cell division and investigating how membranes control the activity of proteins in them.

 Chemical biology is destined to answer questions in biology in the broadest sense by using chemistry, chemical techniques or novel chemical probes, but with the biology in the center of the work.
 Chemical biology differs from biochemistry because the latter is usually defined as a disassembled and reconstituted system of biomolecules whereas chemical biology might be targeting or attempting to understand chemistry in intact cells, tissues or whole animal systems.

 Carsten Schultz (European Molecular Biology Laboratory, Heidelberg, Germany)

-The network represents a joint effort between three Universities, 24 professors and over 100 researchers coming from different areas of expertise: chemistry, biochemistry, physics and cell biology.
-A dynamic mix of established and junior groups are currently collaborating on five interactive and interconnected large projects: chemistry provides new tools for biophysics, mass spectrometry quantitation of metabolites and lipids, in vivo detection of small molecules and methods to characterise and breach biological membranes.
+The network represents a joint effort between two universities, 25 professors and over 100 researchers coming from different areas of expertise: chemistry, biochemistry, physics and cell biology.
+A dynamic mix of established and junior groups are currently collaborating on 4 interactive and interconnected large projects: chemistry provides new tools for biophysics, mass spectrometry quantitation of metabolites and lipids, in vivo detection of small molecules and methods to characterise and breach biological membranes.